 You can report in person, via telephone, via email, or by use of the complaint form on the IOL main landing page.
-A member of Campus Safety will meet privately with you to discuss your options and safety plan both for here on campus and for off campus as well.
+A member of Campus Safety will meet privately with you to discuss your options and safety plan both on our campuses and for off-campus as well.